-A formal disciplinary meeting with the Principal will be convened by the relevant Director/ ETB Staff member delegated by the CE.
+A formal disciplinary meeting with the Principal will be convened by the Director of Schools.
 The Principal will be given at least five school days' written notice of the meeting.
 The notice should state the purpose of the meeting and the specific nature of the complaint together with any supporting documentation.
 The Principal concerned may be accompanied at any such meeting by a representative, normally his/her trade union representative or a work colleague.

 At the meeting, the Principal will be given an opportunity to respond and state his/her case fully and to challenge any evidence that is being relied upon for a decision.
-Having considered the response the relevant Director/ ETB Staff member delegated by the CE will decide on the appropriate action to be taken.
+Having considered the response, the Director of Schools will decide on the appropriate action to be taken.
 Where it is decided that no action is warranted, the Principal will be so informed in writing within five school days.
-Where it is decided that disciplinary action at this stage is warranted the relevant Director/ ETB Staff member delegated by the CE will inform the Principal that he/she is being given a verbal warning.
-Where a verbal warning is given it should state clearly the improvement required and the timescale for improvement.
+Where it is decided that disciplinary action at this stage is warranted the Director of Schools will inform the Principal that he/she is being given a verbal warning.
+Where a verbal warning is given, it should state clearly the improvement required and the timescale for improvement.
 The warning should inform the Principal that further disciplinary action may be considered if there is no sustained satisfactory improvement.
-The Principal will be advised of his/her right to appeal against the disciplinary action being taken and of the appeal process
+The Principal will be advised of his/her right to appeal against the disciplinary action being taken and of the appeal process.

-A copy of the verbal warning will be retained on the personnel file by the relevant Director/ ETB Staff member delegated by the CE and a copy will be given to the Principal.
-The verbal warning will be active for a period of 6 months and, subject to satisfactory service, will cease to have effect following the expiry of the 6 months period.
-The record will be removed from the file after the six months period subject to satisfactory improvement during the period.
+A copy of the verbal warning will be retained on the personnel file by the Director of Schools and a copy will be given to the Principal.
+The verbal warning will be active for a period of 6 months and, subject to satisfactory service, will cease to have effect following the expiry of the 6 months' period.
+The record will be removed from the file after the six months' period subject to satisfactory improvement during the period.